vipulnaik/working-drafts/eaf/my-q1-2019-ea-hotel-donation.md

 EA Hotel so far does not meaningfully alter that prior.
 Different variants of this story:

-* Challenging the idea of the hotel as a hub: The very idea of having people congregate at the EA Hotel to work doesn't make sense; it doesn't add value relative to them going to other places and working.
+* *Challenging the idea of the hotel as a hub*: The very idea of having people congregate at the EA Hotel to work doesn't make sense; it doesn't add value relative to them going to other places and working.

-* Challenging the financing model of the hotel: The EA Hotel is a great idea, and should continue to exist as an option for individuals working on projects, but individuals coming to the EA Hotel should get their own funding and pay at cost.
+* *Challenging the financing model of the hotel*: The EA Hotel is a great idea, and should continue to exist as an option for individuals working on projects, but individuals coming to the EA Hotel should get their own funding and pay at cost.
 This will reduce